Our Story

 Stage 2: Mentorship

-Our mentorship program supports residents and their business aspirations through personalized weekly mentorship sessions and access to affordable microloans.
+Our mentorship program supports residents and their business aspirations through access to: Personalized weekly mentorship sessions, free counselling from registered counsellor, specialized workshops, monthly networking events, a part time co-working space and affordable micro-loans.

 Meet The Team